nyxnyx/onstar_component/README.md

 This code is designed to help people with Onstar emabled cars to track, managed, monitor their cars with Home Assistant.

+# Maintainer needed
+Due to real usage of OnStar service for my car - OnStar has closed my account.
+Since I'm unable to further develop this component - an maintarner is needed.
+Please contact me for further questions.

+# Configuration

 There was change from initial version.
 Now it has sensor and device_tracker.

 CHANGE your config if you were using it without device_tracker!!!!